Best-Paying Jobs for RNs with BSNs

 Do Nurses With a BSN Make More?

-Not surprisingly, a Medscape survey showed that RNs with a BSN earn about $5,000 more per year than ADNs.
-Nurses who have achieved additional certifications may earn another $7,000 per year.
+A Medscape survey showed that RNs with a BSN earn about $5,000 more per year than ADNs.
+Nurses with added certifications may earn another $7,000 per year.

-Some certifications, like the Oncology Certified Nurse (OCN), require a BSN to qualify.
+Some programs, like the Oncology Certified Nurse (OCN), require a BSN to qualify.

 5 High-Paying Nursing Jobs